learn-compsci/mathematical-techniques/content/Tutorials/Tutorial 1.md

 Aiken promises Dueet that if Dueet watches anime with him, then Aiken will treat Dueet to a pizza dinner.

-a.
+## Part (a)
 How would you write this sentence in propositional logic?
 Do this by trying to identify sentences that you should call $p$, and sentences you should call $q$, and so on.
-You can look at how [[#Question 1|Question 1]] of this tutorial has identified their sentences.
+(You can look at how [[#Question 1|Question 1]] of this tutorial has identified their sentences.)

-b.
+## Part (b)
 Determine whether the promise has been broken in each of the following cases:
 1. Dueet watches anime with Aiken, and Aiken treats Dueet to a pizza dinner.
 2. Dueet watches anime with Aiken, but Aiken does not treat Dueet to a pizza dinner.
 3. Dueet does not watch anime with Aiken, and Aiken treats Dueet to a pizza dinner.